 How much alcohol do teens use?

 Alcohol is the most frequently used drug by teenagers in the United States.
-About half of junior high and senior high school students drink alcohol on a monthly basis, and 14% of teens have been intoxicated at least once in the past year.
+Significant statistics regarding alcohol use in teens include that about half of junior high and senior high school students drink alcohol on a monthly basis, and 14% of teens have been intoxicated at least once in the past year.
 Nearly 8% of teens who drink say they drink at least five or more alcoholic drinks in a row (binge drink).

 What are the dangerous effects of alcohol use in teens?

-Just a few of the many dangerous effects of alcohol use in teens include the following:
+Just a few of the many dangers of alcohol use in teens include the following: